BLUE VALLEY NEIGHBORHOOD / 27TH TERRACE PROJECT

 The Blue Valley neighborhood is located on the east side of Kansas City, organized in 1976 with boundaries of 12th Street on the North, 40 Hwy on the South, Van Brunt Blvd on the West, and I-435 on the East.
 This neighborhood has suffered from years of decline and neglect.
-At the bottom of the page are links to the Blue valley Neighborhood Association and information about the Blue Valley Neighborhood.
+The two buttons at the right are links to the Blue Valley Neighborhood Association and information about the Blue Valley Neighborhood from the website, City-Data.com.

 Boarded up houses are common along with city owned vacant lots that are overgrown and subject to illegal dumping.
 Most of the houses are small one and two bedroom which makes them unattractive to the investor community.
 Homes this size are difficult to rent as most are looking for houses with three and four bedrooms.
 Boarded up and vacant homes have sat for years.